To visit Mexico City is to dive into the vestiges of ancient civilizations and to stroll under the shade of modern skyscrapers.

 Polanco and Bosque de Chapultepec:

-- Museo de Antropología* – National archeological museum
+- Museo nacional de Antropología* – National archeological museum

 - Museo de Arte Moderno – National modern art museum